Last Updated on December 28, 2022 by Steve

 Launch your blog

 After going through the steps in this guide your blog is ready for launch.
 Remember these are just baby steps. there is alot that goes into running a successful blog.
 After launching your blog you must strive to not only maintain it but you must put effort into improving it.
 With our help and other guides we have on Best WordPress Solutions you have a better chance!
 Please visit our knowledgebase for more guides and useful tips.
-If you are not a existing customer we invite you to visit our online store to see the best offers of WordPress solutions on the web.

 This is a great article on starting your own self hosted blog.
 If you need help starting a ecommerce site check out this nice article on ecommerce setup.
 Need hosting advice?
 Check out this article on best WordPress hosting.
 What is the point of you going though all the work of setting up your blog if it falls prey to hackers or malware.
 Our article on WordPress security vulnerabilities and WordPress complete security guide will help mitigate that.
 Interested in search engine optimization, check out our short informative article on Google Core Web Vitals.